-Nick Crovetti will begin his fourth season as Head Women's Golf Coach in 2014-15.
+Nick Crovetti enters his fifth season as Head Women's Golf Coach in 2015-16.
 Crovetti is the first-ever women’s golf coach at Merrimack, which started the program back in 2011-12.

 Crovetti's third full season featured even greater strides for the program, which constantly competed against some of the top Division II regional programs over the course of the year.
 The Warriors claimed two weekend tournament victories in 2013-14, including the season-opening Wellesley Invitational and the West Chester Invitational in early April.

-Merrimack finished the season ranked 10th out of 12 teams in the East Region, while two individuals ranked in the top-six in the region, as well.
+Merrimack finished that season ranked 10th out of 45 teams in the East Region, while two individuals ranked in the top-six in the region, as well.

 After an impressive rookie season, the women's golf team reached even greater heights in 2012-13.
 The Warriors did not wait long to make noise, winning their first tournament of the year that they participated in en route to a successful fall campaign.